dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 And what is God?
 God is the ultimate kernel of knowledge lying at the center of the metaphysical universe, from which all things arise.
-Oneirontology is about ontologies of dreams, of literature, of math, of science.
+Oneirontology is about ontologies: of dreams; of literature; of math;
+of science.

 By meditating on these ontologies, we can move closer to understanding the ineffable, recursive nature of God through cognitive augmentation.
 The structure underlying that of math is particularly important because there is some kernel of knowledge that acts as the wellspring for all things, physical or metaphysical.
 This kernel of knowledge must be truth encoded in math, but from it can spring all things untrue, defined by things incontrovertibly true.
 In other words, all systems of knowledge, thought or cognition, true or false, rational or irrational, can be defined starting with this kernel of knowledge that we must become well acquainted with.

-### the origin of semantics is symmetry
+### The Origin of Semiotics is Symmetry

 - i am simplicial and fundamentally irreducible. we all are. we all can be.